 ● Third-party accessories

-MagSafe is Apple's wireless charging system for the iPhone 12 and iPhone 13 family of smartphones.
-That system includes built-in magnets on the iPhone and cases and charging accessories from Apple and official partners.
+MagSafe is Apple's wireless charging system for the iPhone 12 and later.
+That system includes built-in magnets on the iPhone that pairs with magnets found in accessories, chargers, and more.
 It is also a marketing term for MacBook chargers used from 2006 to 2017, then revived in the 2021 MacBook Pro lineup.